All Episodes

 Wow.

-Remember, you you had a campaign.
+Remember, you had a campaign.

-Uh what was the campaign called?
+What was the campaign called?

-Pay less?
+Pay Less.

 No, I think it's fair to say we had a campaign.